paulfioravanti/paulfioravanti.github.io/_posts/2021-11-17-mums-meetup.md

 You may not know, nor ever know, the impact on others of whatever you put out in the world.
-I think as long as the effort is worth the intrinsic value you get from it, it's okay to just keep on doing it.
+I think as long as the effort is worth the intrinsic value you get from it, it's okay to just keep doing it.

 In times of plague, it has admittedly been tough to keep up a feeling of community when we are all apart, and the interface to meetups is the same as